Dwake5/GymApp-backend/README.md

 On Fridays we did a post-mortem, which was essentially a more technical and indepth stand-up. </p>

+I originally created this database with NoSQL, the rails default.
+I then changed it so I could deploy it on Heroku.

 <h3> Associations </h3>

     A user -